yairm210/Unciv/Uniques.md

 "Quantity of Resources gifted by City-States increased by [amount]%"

+"\"Borrows\" city names from other civilizations in the game" - Civs with this unique will start using city names of other civs in the game once they have run out of city names instead of doing the "new [cityName]" thing.

+"Cities are razed [] times as fast"

 ## Buildings-only

 "Doubles Gold given to enemy if city is captured"